 Gelatin-Rich Bone Broths

 Gelatin is collagen that has been broken down into its basic components by reacting with water through a process known as hydrolysis.
-Collagen is the main component of bones, tendons, cartilage and skin and is plentiful in homemade stocks.
+Collagen is the main component of bones, tendons, cartilage, and skin.
+It is also plentiful in homemade stocks.
 It is so important to learn how to make bone broth at home before you get pregnant!

 Gelatin has been demonstrated to soothe and heal the intestinal mucosa.
 In 1905, Erich Cohn of the Medical Polyclinic of the University of Bonn recommended gelatin to people with what is known today as Irritable Bowel Syndrome or IBS.

 Probably the most exciting thing about gelatin that even people who are familiar with bone broths don’t generally know is its role as a very safe method to detox your body.

 This is due to the large amounts of the amino acid glycine which assists the liver with its housecleaning duties.
 The simplest of all the amino acids, glycine can be produced by the body and is therefore not considered essential, although the ease of the body in manufacturing glycine as needed is probably highly contingent upon whether a person is in radiantly good health!